MMadejsza/yoganka.pl/.github/ISSUE_TEMPLATE/task_template.md

 ---
-name: Task / Requirement
+name: Bussiness Requirement
-about: Template for task/requirement issues in the GitHub Project
+about: Template for BodyHealing
-title: "[Task] Brief description of the task"
+title: [Brief description of the task]
-labels: task, requirement
+labels: yoganka
 assignees: 'MMadejsza'
 ---